-- 1. Place the inner rail extensions over the preattached inner rails which are attached to the side of the chassis.
+- 1. Place the inner rail extensions over the pre-attached inner rails which are attached to the side of the chassis.
 Align the hooks of the inner rail with the rail extension holes.
-Make sure the extension faces "outward" just like the inner rail. - 2.
+Make sure the extension faces "outward" just like the inner rail, reference Figure 2-3. - 2.
 Slide the extension toward the front of the chassis. - 3.
-Secure the chassis with screws as illustrated in Figure 2-3 on page 15. - 4.
+Secure the chassis to the rails with screws. - 4.
 Repeat steps 1-3 for the other inner rail extension.